YixuanWang1120/JM_TMBcat/README.md

 3. The optimal TMB thresholds for the trichotomy.

 **NOTE1:**
-The upper and lower bounds of the particle swarm optimization algorithm need to be adjusted according to the input data characteristics.
+The upper & lower bounds and the dimension of particle swarm optimization step need to be adjusted according to the range of values of the actual input data.

 **NOTE2:**
 The calculation criteria for the composite prognosis indexes can be adjusted according to the clinical characteristics of the cancer species to be analyzed.